apache/sling-old-svn-mirror/bundles/jcr/jackrabbit-usermanager/README.md

-Apache Sling Jackrabbit UserManager Support
+# Apache Sling Jackrabbit UserManager Support

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 Provides ResourceProvider and SlingPostOperations for the Jackrabbit UserManager.